 This limitation is implemented to keep the cost of insurance low.

-When you complete the insurance membership sign up, you will be given the opportunity to increase your policy cover to include accidents which occur while you are riding your own horse(s) or any other form of personal recreational riding.
+When you complete the insurance membership sign up, you will be given the opportunity to increase your policy cover to include accidents (bodily injury) which occur while you are riding/handling your own horse(s) or any other form of personal recreational riding.

 Will I be covered whilst I am abroad?